 Prescott and his work have been covered extensively by the international media: He's been featured by CNN, in the pages of the New York Times, the Wall Street Journal, the Washington Post, USA Today, the Boston Globe, The Guardian, US News & World Report, TIME magazine, Newsweek and more; his photographs have appeared in the likes of Rolling Stone and Food & Wine; and he's appeared as a guest on national news programs such as The Glenn Beck Show.
 (Though he says his favorite media experiences have been appearing, for all of 10 seconds, as the subject matter expert on NPR’s quiz show, Wait Wait…Don’t Tell Me and being interviewed by This American Life--even though his story didn't make the cut.)

 Prescott lives in Austin, Texas.
-He enjoys painting and photography (and sits on the Board of Directors of Photographers for Animals), cooking, all manner of outdoor activities, nerding out over Vespa scooters, and staying overly-caffeinated.
+He enjoys painting and photography (and sits on the Board of Directors of Photographers for Animals), cooking, all manner of outdoor activities and staying overly-caffeinated.

 “The Future of Food Finance,” Barron’s, July 2015

 "Humane Food and Ethical Investment," radio interview with ABC Radio Australia's national Blueprint for Living program, September 2015

 "Big Food Investors to Meet about Humane Sourcing," Reuters (interview), September 2015

 “Your Pig Almost Certainly Came from a Factory Farm, No Matter What Anyone Tells You,” Washington Post, June 2014

 “Industrial Farming’s Food For Thought,” Triple Pundit, May 2015